Dave Hannam

 David Vincent Hannam (born 10 May 1944) is an English former professional footballer who played as an outside right in the Football League for Brighton & Hove Albion., making his debut against Portsmouth in 1962.

 He was signed by Billy Lane and played under George Curtis.
-Brighton & Hove failed to ward off relegation, however, and were demoted to the Fourth Division of English football at the end of the 1962-1963 season.
-He was sold by new manager, Archie McCaulay, as part of an end-of-season clear out.
+Albion failed to ward off relegation, however, and were demoted to the Fourth Division of English football at the end of the 1962-1963 season.
+He was sold by new manager Archie McCaulay as part of an end-of-season clear out.

 He went on to play non-league football for Tunbridge Wells Rangers, Crawley Town, Hastings United and Southwick and in Australia for Victorian State League club Slavia.
 After twice breaking a leg while with Southwick, he retired from football and later went into business in Florida, where he currently resides.